sammy200-ui/track_expense/README.md

 ## Usage

-1. **Adding Transactions**
+1. **Adding Income**
-   - Fill in the description
+   - Enter the income amount in the income input field
+   - Click "Add Income" button

+2. **Adding Expenses**
-   - Enter the amount
+   - Enter the expense amount
-   - Select the date
-   - Choose a category (Income, Food, Transport, Entertainment, or Other)
+   - Select a category (Food, Travel, or Other)
-   - Click "Add Transaction"
+   - Click "Add Expense" button

-2. **Filtering Transactions**
-   - Search by description using the search box
-   - Filter by category using the dropdown menu
-   - Filter by date using the date picker
-   - Click "Filter" to apply multiple filters

-3. **Managing Transactions**
+3. **Viewing Summary**
-   - Edit a transaction by clicking the "edit" button
-   - Delete a transaction by clicking the "x" button
-   - View your current balance, total income, and total expenses at the top of the page
+   - View your total income at the top
+   - View your total expenses
+   - See your total savings (Income - Expenses)

 ## Features in Detail

-- **Balance Overview**: Displays your current balance, total income, and total expenses
+- **Balance Overview**: Displays your total income, total expenses, and total savings
-- **Transaction Categories**: Organize transactions into categories (Income, Food, Transport, Entertainment, Other)
+- **Expense Categories**: Organize expenses into categories (Food, Travel, Other)
-- **Search & Filter**: Find specific transactions using multiple criteria
 - **Responsive Design**: Works seamlessly on both desktop and mobile devices
-- **Local Storage**: [Note: Currently transactions are stored in memory - consider adding local storage in future updates]
+- **Simple Interface**: Easy-to-use interface for basic expense tracking

+## Future Enhancements

+- Implement local storage to persist data
+- Add data visualization (charts and graphs)
+- Add date tracking for transactions
+- Add search and filter functionality
+- Add edit and delete capabilities for transactions
+- Add multiple currency support
+- Implement budget limits and notifications

 ## Contributing